Seek Out Support

-Seeking out and obtaining support when you have a long-term illness impacts emotional well-being and psychological health and can influence your ability to react versus respond to a diagnosis and treatment decisions.
+Seeking out and obtaining support when you have a challenging health condition impacts emotional well-being and psychological health and can influence your ability to react versus respond to a diagnosis and treatment decisions.
 There are several kinds of support that might benefit you after a diagnosis and, luckily, plenty of places to turn to for it.

 Am I comfortable sharing my diagnosis with others?
 Who do I trust with this information?